hdShang/arxiv-daily/docs/cs-RO/2025-10-05/papers/251004076v1-from-shadow-to-light-toward-safe-and-efficient-policy-learning-acros.md

 ---
 layout: default
-title: From Shadow to Light: Toward Safe and Efficient Policy Learning Across MPC, DeePC, RL, and LLM Agents
+title: "From Shadow to Light: Toward Safe and Efficient Policy Learning Across MPC, DeePC, RL, and LLM Agents"
 ---

 # From Shadow to Light: Toward Safe and Efficient Policy Learning Across MPC, DeePC, RL, and LLM Agents